hackorama/mcore/README.md

 Services are composed fluently by injecting web, data and client implementation as needed.

+Provides implementation of [three different web frameworks](src/main/java/com/hackorama/mcore/server) to choose from Spark, Spring Web Flux, Vert.x.

 ```
 Service groupService = new GroupService().configureUsing(new SparkServer("group")).configureUsing(new MapdbDataStore());
 ```
-A service manager based on external configuration automatically starts each service or out of the box without and configuration starts all services in the same server for quick testing.
+A service manager based on external configuration automatically starts each service.
+With no configuration provided starts all services in the same server for quick testing.

 ## Data design

-Since each entity runs its own separate service we are using separate data store for each service and only workspace service keeps the relation tables that it depends own.
+Since each entity runs its own separate service we are using separate data store for each service and only workspace service keeps the relation tables that it depends on.
 Work Space to Environment is One to Many association.
 Work Space to Groups is Many to Many association.
 Both association allows zero or one/many since each service operates independently from each other.